Aminocd/slate/source/index.html.md

 burn-rate | The burn rate of public currency holding within the burnrate period start-amount-atomic | The balance, in atomic units, of the public currency holding when the burnrate period began last-amount-atomic | The last balance, in atomic units, of the public currency holding during the burnrate period.
-The value stops being updated when the burnrate period is succeeded by a new burnrate period. created-at | The time and date when the micro currency order was created updated-at | The time and date when the micro currency order was last updated
+The value stops being updated when the burnrate period is succeeded by a new burnrate period. created-at | The time and date when the burnrate period was created updated-at | The time and date when the burnrate period was last updated

 ## List Private Currency Holding's Transactions